Texas Legal Services Center: Transfer on Death Deed

 The Transfer on Death Deed (TODD) project provides free document preparation to transfer real estate effective upon the death of the owner.
 In general, in order to qualify for the service, a person must be a Texas resident who has an income of under 125% of the federal poverty guidelines.
 A person can make up to 200% of the federal poverty guidelines and still qualify only if that person is over 60 years old.
 The number to call for the Transfer on Death Deed project is 1-800-622-2520.

-The law creating this sort of document was enacted on September 1, 2015 and amended in 2017.
+The law creating this type of document was enacted on September 1, 2015 and amended in 2017.

-Advocates for Victims of Crime (AVOICE)
+Crime Victims Litigation

-Advocates for Victims of Crime (AVOICE) is a project of Texas Legal Services Center that assists victims of violent crime and identity theft with legal matters related to their victimization.
+Crime Victims Litigation is a project that assists victims of violent crime and identity theft with legal matters related to their victimization.
 AVOICE attorneys provide legal advice, advocacy and direct representation for victims of crime.

 Funding

-This project was funded by a grant created during the 84th Session of the Texas Legislature for the 2015-2017 biennium.
+This project was funded by a grant created during the 84th Session of the Texas Legislature for the 2015–2017 biennium.

-Health Law Program

-The Health Law Program helps Texas residents with legal issues that affect their health or are health-related.
-Examples of topics they help with are: kincare, Medicare and Medicaid matters, and FMLA issues.